pema99/HLSLInterpreter/README.md

 }
 ```

+> **Note:** Attributes on function parameters only work with DXC.
+If your shader must compile with FXC, use `MOCK_RESOURCE` inside the function body instead, and declare the resource as a global variable.

 **`MOCK_RESOURCE(resource, MockStructType)`** - binds a mock to a globally declared resource variable at the point of the call.
 Use this when the resource is a shader global rather than a function parameter:

 ```hlsl